VivionLin/automated_scripts/README.md

    * you can also use some tools like 'PowerToys Run' or 'Libraries' to quick location the script by keyword when you want to run it

 ### For .js script
-3. install Tampermonkey (https://www.tampermonkey.net/) to browser
+3. install Violentmonkey (https://violentmonkey.github.io/) to browser
 4. copy&paste the script to it